DenebBoito/qtiplus/README.md

 - 3 : SDPdc followed by NLLSdc and SDPdcm
 - 4 : SDPdc followed by m)-check and SDPdcm
 - 5 : SDPdc followed by SDPdcm
+- 6: SDPdc±
+- 7: SDPdc± followed by SDPdcm±
+- 8: SDPdc± followed by m)-check and SDPdcm±
+- 9: SDPd
+- 10: SDPd followed by NLLSd
+- 11: SDPd±

+where options 9, 10, and 11 perform constrained DTI fitting only.

 For example, the following code